-Our nurses give free vaccines at school for all students in Grade 7.
+Our nurses give free vaccines for eligible students in Grade 7 to 12.

 Access the following fact sheets about each disease and the vaccine:

 - Human papillomavirus (HPV) | Virus du papillome humain (VPH) (Français)

 A consent form must be completed for students to receive the vaccines.

 - A parent or guardian’s permission is required for all students under 14 years of age.

 - Students between the ages of 14 and 16 can sign their own consent form.

 - Students age 16 and over must sign their own consent form.

 The consent form can be completed when you book your appointment online.

 Parents and guardians should accompany the student to the appointment if they require medical supervision during immunization.